fostermadeco/fm-website-starter/README.md

 ```

 ### Modernizr in JS
 On the js side, the `modernizr-loader` package is used to load it into a module for js use.
 This uses the Modernizr config that is located in `./assets/js/lib/.modernizrrc`.
+If you want to add another feature to test for, add it to the `./assets/js/lib/.modernizrrc`.
+You can find feature examples at [modernizer.com](https://modernizr.com/download?svg-dontmin-printshiv-setclasses-shiv).

-The `Modernizr` object holds properties for each test.
+In the js, the `Modernizr` object holds properties for each test.
 Test for truthiness:

 ```
 // Modernizer object example: